 A web portal providing access to digitized resources such as journals, books, manuscripts, maps, photographs, music and reference material.
 All the collections are freely accessible.

-The Secret Service of Ukraine has published declassified documents from its formerly closed archive on Ukrainian collectivization and famine of 1929-1933.
-The documents were scanned into .jpg format.
-The images are supplemented with an online catalogue with short descriptions of the files.
+The State Committee on Archives of Ukraine published declassified documents from its formerly closed archive on Ukrainian collectivization and famine of 1929-1933.
+The images and film materials are supplemented with an online catalogue with short descriptions of the files.

 The web-site of the Institute of Ukrainian History, National Academy of Sciences of Ukraine.
 Publications of the Institute, both periodicals and monographs, are available on the site in PDF format.
 Among the periodicals are Ukrainskyi Istorychnyi Zhurnal, Sotsium, Ruthenica, etc.